-Cognitive-Behavioural therapy (CBT) is a form of psychological treatment that has been demonstrated to be effective for a range of problems including anxiety disorders, OCD and related disorders, PTSD, depression, certain neuro-developmental disorders, elimination disorders, eating disorders, and more.
-Numerous research studies suggest that CBT leads to significant improvement in functioning and quality of life for youth and their families.
-In many studies, CBT has been demonstrated to be as effective as, or more effective than, other forms of psychological therapy or psychiatric medications.
-Furthermore, advances in CBT have transpired through both research and clinical practice allowing for this treatment to be evidence-based yet practical offering the child/teen a host of useful skills to navigate routine stressors of young life.
+Cognitive-Behavioural therapy (CBT) is a form of psychological treatment that has been demonstrated to be effective for a range of conditions including anxiety disorders, OCD and related disorders, PTSD, depression, certain neuro-developmental disorders, elimination disorders, eating disorders, and others.
+Numerous research studies indicate that CBT leads to significant improvement in functioning and quality of life for individuals across the lifespan.
+Advances in CBT ensure that treatment is evidence-based yet practical, offering the individual a host of useful skills to navigate routine life stressors and psychological conditions alike.
+Finally, these skills can be used to support neuro-diverse needs and to ensure neuro-affirming care is available across the life-span.

 |